shajikurian/node-examples/node-express-bootstrap/README.md

 I developed a website using Bootstrap and ExpressJS.
 Express will work as the web server and routing handler, whereas Bootstrap and basic HTML for the view.

 After checking out the project, open a command window then switch to the folder 'node-express-bootstrap'.
 Run 'npm install', this will install the dependency we require, which is express.

+To run the code type 'npm start' in terminal window, visit localhost:3000 and view the website